-The Chief Safety Officer, the Transportation Training Manager, the Maintenance Manager of Administration and the Director of Safety, Security and Training will meet and jointly review the ASP by July 1st of each year.
-If any changes are made, the Chief Safety Officer will present the changes to the Accountable Executive and the Milwaukee County Director of the Department of Transportation for Review.
-Once approved, the new version of the plan will be signed and presented to the County Board for approval by September 1st of the same year.
-Once approved, the updated plan will then be disseminated to the appropriate MCTS staff, training on changed content will be conducted and old versions will be archived on the shared ASP site in Microsoft Teams.
+The Chief Safety Officer, the Transportation Training Manager, the Maintenance Manager of Administration and the Director of Safety, Security & Project Management will meet and jointly review the ASP by December 1st of each year.
+If any changes are made, the Chief Safety Officer will present the changes to the Safety Assurance Committee for approval prior to January 1st.
+Once the Safety Assurance Committee approves the updates the Accountable Executive and the Milwaukee County Director of the Department of Transportation will be forwarded a copy for review.
+Once approved, the new version of the plan will be signed and presented to the County Board for approval by February 1st.
+Once approved, the updated plan will then be disseminated to the appropriate MCTS staff, training on changed content will be conducted, and old versions will be archived on the shared ASP site in Microsoft Teams.